chiasmod0n/chiasmodon/README.md

 Examples:

+    # Scan company by domain
+    chiasmodon_cli.py --domain example.com --scan

     # Search for target domain, you will see the result for only this "example.com"
     chiasmodon_cli.py --domain example.com

     # Search for target subdomains
     chiasmodon_cli.py --domain example.com --all

     # Search for target domain, you will see the result for only this "example.com" on United States
     chiasmodon_cli.py --domain example.com --country US

+    # Search for related companies by domain
+    chiasmodon_cli.py --domain example.com --related

     # search for target app id
     chiasmodon_cli.py --app com.example

     # Search for target asn
     chiasmodon_cli.py --asn AS123 --type-view cred